 Roasted Brussels Sprouts with Bacon

 Yes!
 Yes!
 And Yes!
 Bacon is a great addition, too!

-Place 2-3 slices of chopped raw bacon into your pan that you're roasting your Brussel sprouts, and you'll have a delicious bacony side!
+Place 2-3 slices of chopped raw bacon into your pan where you're roasting your Brussel sprouts, and you'll have a delicious bacony side!

 Note: The added fat from the bacon tends to produce Brussels Sprouts that aren't as crisp.
 An alternative is to add cooked and chopped bacon once the Brussels recipes come out of the oven.

 How do you Make Brussel Sprouts Crispy?

 The trick to making Brussel Sprouts crispy is a hot oven.
 Roasting them at 425 degrees Fahrenheit seems to work best to get the nice crispy outside and tender inside.

 Other tips for Crispy Brussels Sprouts include:

 - Cutting them in half or quarters (depending on size) so you have a nice flat surface to place on the roasting pan to crisp up.

-- Also, making sure that the cut side is face down as you put them into the oven.
+- Also, make sure that the cut side is face down as you put them into the oven.